cvxpy/cvxpy/doc/source/index.rst

 Welcome to CVXPY
 ========================

 CVXPY is a Python-embedded modeling language for convex optimization problems.
+It allows you to express your problem in a natural way that follows the math, rather than in the restrictive standard form required by solvers.

 For example, the following code solves a least-squares problem where the variable is constrained by lower and upper bounds: